srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ-220-HUB-_{YOUR-ID}_** to navigate to the Azure IoT Hub.
+1. On your Resource group tile, click **AZ-220-HUB-{YOUR-ID}**.

-1. On the IoT Hub summary blade, click **IoT Edge** under the Automatic Device Management section.
-This section of the IoT Hub blade allows you to manage the IoT Edge devices connected to the IoT Hub.
+1. On left side navigation menu of **AZ-220-HUB-{YOUR-ID}** blade, under **Automatic Device Management**, click **IoT Edge**.

+    This pane allows you to manage the IoT Edge devices connected to the IoT Hub.

-1. In the list of **Device IDs**, click on the **IoTEdgeGateway** device.
+1. Under **Device ID**, click **IoTEdgeGateway**.

-1. In the list of **Modules**, click on the **$edgeHub** module.
-This is the Module Twin for the **Edge Hub** module configured for the **IoT Edge Device**.
+1. Under **Modules**, click **$edgeHub**.

+    The Module Identity Details blade of the **Edge Hub** module provides access to the Module Identity Twin and other resources for your IoT Edge Device.

-1. On the **IoT Edge Module Details** pane, click the **Module Identity Twin** to view the Module Twin JSON.
+1. On the **Module Identity Details** blade, click **Module Identity Twin**.

+    This blade contains the module identity twin for `IoTEdgeGateway/$edgeHub` displayed as JSON in an editor pane.

+1. Take a moment to review the contents of the $edgeHub module identity twin.

-  You will note that the `"desired"` properties are essentially empty for this new device.
+    Notice that since this is a new device the desired properties are essentially empty.

-1. Close the **Module Identity Twin** pane.
+1. Close the **Module Identity Twin** blade.

-1. Go back to the **IoT Edge Device** pane displaying the **IoTEdgeGateway** IoT Edge device.
+1. Navigate back to the **IoTEdgeGateway** blade.

+1. At the top of the blade, click **Set Modules**.

-1. Click the **Set Modules** button at the top.
-This will open up an interface that allows you to set and configure the IoT Edge Modules deployed to this IoT Edge Device.
+    The **Set modules on device** blade enables you to create and configure the IoT Edge Modules deployed to this IoT Edge Device.

-1. On the **Set modules** pane, click the the **Runtime Settings** button under the **Iot Edge Modules** section.
+1. On the **Set modules** blade, under **Iot Edge Modules**, click **Runtime Settings**.

-1. On the **Runtime Settings** pane, locate the **Store and forward configuration - time to live (seconds)** field for the **Edge Hub** module, then change the value to `1209600`.
-This specifies a message time to live of 2 weeks on the IoT Edge Device.
+1. On the **Runtime Settings** pane, under **Edge Hub**, locate the **Store and forward configuration - time to live (seconds)** field.

+1. Under **Store and forward configuration - time to live (seconds)**, change the value to **1209600**

+    This specifies a message Time-to-Live of 2 weeks for the IoT Edge Device.

-    > **Note**:  There are several considerations to make when configuring the **Message Time-to-Live** (TTL) for the Edge Hub (`$edgeHub`) module.
+    > **Note**:  There are several things to consider when configuring the **Message Time-to-Live** (TTL) for the Edge Hub (`$edgeHub`) module.
 When the IoT Edge Device is disconnected, the messages are stored on the local device.
 You need to calculate how much data will be stored during the TTL period, and make sure there is enough storage on the device for that much data.
-The amount of storage and TTL configured will need to meet the solutions requirements so that important data is not lost; if possible.
+The amount of storage and TTL configured will need to meet the solutions requirements if you want to avoid the loss of important data.
     >
-    >If the device does not have enough storage, then you need to configure a shorter TTL.
+    > If the device does not have enough storage, then you need to configure a shorter TTL.
 Once the age of a message reaches the TTL time limit, it will be deleted if it has not yet been sent to Azure IoT Hub.

-1. The IoT Edge Device will automatically be able to store messages when in a disconnected / offline state.
-However, this location can be overridden by configuring a `HostConfig.Binds` setting.
+    The IoT Edge Device will automatically store messages when in a disconnected / offline state.
+The storage location can be configured using a `HostConfig` object.

+1. Under **Edge Hub**, locate the **Create Options** field.

+    Notice that this field contains a `HostConfig` JSON object that can be configured.

+1. Under **Create Options**, update the `HostConfig` object as follows:

-1. On the **Runtime Settings** pane, beneath **Edge Hub**, within the **Create Options** box, add the following `Binds` property to the `HostConfig` object in the JSON.
+    To configure the storage location within the `HostConfig` object, you will add the following `Binds` property to `HostConfig`.

     ```json
     "Binds": [